zcsun52/Leveraging-motion-imitation-in-RL-for-biped-character/README.md

 # Intro
 This project aims to solve four specific subtasks by implementing adaptive modifications and improvements to the DeepMimic codebase.

-Project rated with full marks.
+Project rated with full marks, [report](Report.pdf) available.

 The details of these four tasks are as follows: